I7-Examples/Bronze/docs/source.txt

 	say "He does not move or wake up enough to take any interest."

 Instead of giving the feast to the Beast:
-	remove the feast from play;
+	now the feast is nowhere;
 	move the iron key to the player;
 	say "With great care, you feed the soup to the Beast.
 So much spills that you doubt whether you are making any progress; then he swallows.